funtimezallaround/App-Icon-Modifier/README.md

 **"Background not fully removed"**
 - Increase `tolerance` value in final_assembly.py (try 75-100)
-- Check if background has consistent colors
+- Check if background has consistent colours

 **"Masks not fitting properly"**
 - Verify mask files are correct dimensions